 You can use a scheduling app to plan your sales promotions and ensure you always have enough team members to handle the rush of new customers!

 People don’t always act based on intellect.
-According to Psychreg, emotions can drive and lead people both consciously and unconsciously.
+According to Psychreg, emotions can consciously and unconsciously drive and lead people.
 Sometimes, when people do something, it’s not because the pros far outweigh the cons.
 It’s because they feel something when they do it.

 You can leverage the fact that people are emotional beings in your marketing strategies.
 Instead of telling potential customers the benefits of your products, you can show them how they will feel if they buy from you.
 To convince people to purchase, those feelings you invoke should be positive.

 For example, shoe retailer Toms leverages the fact that each purchase from its store helps local partners “working to create positive change” in three areas.
 You can read about Tom’s mission in its “Impact” section: